Faces.

 Four doors.
 All of them open.

 Each angle below is a different entry into the work and the artist.
 Publication names are suggested editorial fits, offered to indicate tone and audience.
 Corey Wesley is available for interview, studio visits, and editorial collaboration.
-The assets are in this kit.
-The story is already happening.

 Images, on request.